Kansas City Giants: History

 In 1910, the Kansas City Giants released three players who attempted to play for the rival Kansas City Royal Giants in a morning game and then travel across the city to play for their own club.
 The players were said to have played the morning Royal Giants game and then arrived late for the second game and were released by the Giants.

 In their final season of play, Topeka Jack Johnson, returned to manage the 1911 Kansas City Giants.
-The Giants placed 2nd with an 18–7 record among Western Independent Clubs.
+The Giants had a documented record of 18–7.
 It was reported the Giants did not lose a game until April 26, 1911 and defeated a team from Keio University from Japan in late May.
 With a winning streak of over 30 games, the Giants compiled a 46–9 record playing against other African American baseball teams in 1911.

 Beginning on August 27, 1911, the Kansas City Giants and St. Paul Colored Gophers played a four–game series.
 Kansas City won the first three games at Riverside Park by scores of 8–2, 13–10 and 12–0.
 The fourth game was played at Stevens Park in Kansas City, Missouri, with the Giants winning 11–0 to sweep the series.
 The Giants followed with winning four of five games against the Leland Giants at Riverside Park.

 In early October 1911, the Giants played a three–game series against the Kansas City Blues of the American Association, with each team winning a game and the final game ending in a tie because of darkness.

 After the 1911 season, Kansas City Giants player Dee Williams was shot to death in Kansas City.
 In subsequent seasons the Kansas City Giants continued play, but as a semi–pro barnstorming level team with a depleted roster.

-The Kansas City Giants were paralleled in Kansas City negro leagues baseball by the Kansas City Royal Giants, who played from 1910 to 1912 in the Western Independent Clubs.
+The Kansas City Giants were paralleled in Kansas City Negro league baseball by the Kansas City Royal Giants, who played from 1910 to 1912.

 In 2016, it was reported that the Society for American Baseball Research (SABR) dedicated a new grave marker for "Topeka Jack" Johnson at Mount Auburn Cemetery in Topeka, Kansas.